Pulaski County Tourism Bureau -Supporting the Mission

 Pulaski County USA has a vast military history.
 In 1940, the county became home to Ft.
 Leonard Wood, one of the largest military bases in the country.
 Supporting and honoring our country’s military and their families is an integral part of our local spirit and heritage.
 Each day, America’s military men and women are welcomed and embraced by Pulaski Countians.

 Ft.
 Leonard Wood and Pulaski County are both home to many recipients of the Purple Heart, one of the highest military merits to recognize wounded warriors.
-To recognize those recipients, Pulaski is the only county in Missouri designated as a Purple Heart county.
+To recognize those recipients, Pulaski is the first county in Missouri designated as a Purple Heart county.
 Receiving the Purple Heart designation expresses the desire of the county to remember and recognize veterans who are recipients of the Purple Heart Medal and is another indicator of the prevalent patriotism that runs deep in Pulaski County USA.